 Neukölln is by far the most vibrant and interesting part of Berlin right now – think Kreuzberg 10 years ago.
 With lively bars and excellent cheap eats on every corner, I personally wouldn’t stay anywhere else.

-- Cycle hire: Berlin is the perfect city to navigate by bike.
+Cycle hire: Berlin is the perfect city to navigate by bike.
 The cycle paths are wide and plentiful.
 There are loads of places around the city you can hire a bike from, but if you're heading there for a busy tourist weekend like Easter, make sure you book in advance.
-I've made this mistake before only discover that all the bikes were gone!
-There is a city-wide bike hire through Deutsche Bahn (like most major cities have now) but you need to register in advance
+I've made this mistake before, only to discover that all the bikes were gone!
+There is a city-wide bike hire through Deutsche Bahn (like most major cities have now), but you need to register in advance.

-- Cash only: many independent cafes and restaurants don't take cards, only cash.
-So make sure you head there with plenty of Euros or be ready to withdraw cash regularly.
+Cash only: many independent cafes and restaurants don't take cards, only cash.
+So make sure you head there with plenty of Euros or be ready to withdraw some money regularly.

-- Cobbled footpaths: being a city still steeped in history means that some areas still have footpaths made of small cobblestones that can be wildly uneven.
-Lovely to look at but torture on anyone trying to navigate them with a bag on wheels let alone drunkenly in heels.
+Cobbled footpaths: as a city still steeped in history, some areas still have footpaths made of small cobblestones that can be wildly uneven.
+They're lovely to look at but torture on anyone trying to navigate them with a bag on wheels, let alone drunkenly in heels.

-- Slow service: don't ever head to any of the independent cafes or restaurants if you're in a rush.
-Service is pretty slow in Berlin when compared to other major cities.
-This is mostly to do with the more chilled vibe but there also seems to be half the amount of staff.
-At least that's probably what's keeping the prices low, so don't let it stress you out too much.
+Slow service: don't ever head to any independent cafes or restaurants if you're in a rush.
+Service is pretty relaxed in Berlin when compared to other major cities.
+This speed is mainly to do with the more chilled vibe, but there also seems to be half the staff.
+It probably keeps the prices low, so don't let it stress you out too much.

-- Sunday brunch: Berliners like to have a buffet-style breakfast on weekends, especially on Sundays.
-Personally, I find them to be quite overpriced and lacking in anything particularly tempting, especially if you're a little picky about what you eat.
+Sunday brunch: Berliners like to have a buffet-style breakfast on weekends, especially on Sundays.
+I find them quite overpriced and lacking in anything particularly tempting, especially if you're a little picky about what you eat.
 If you happen to know a good one, though, let me know!